Updated July 2020

 - RingCentral is the best video conferencing option for businesses that have more diverse needs, including making phone calls, screen sharing, sending real-time messages, and more

 - Skype is better for consumers—and businesses that need only the basics

 Below, we break down the features, integrations, and more that led us to those assessments.

-Note: Would you rather see for yourself than read this comparison?
-You can book a quick product tour to see how RingCentral works in just 15 to 20 minutes.
+Would you rather see for yourself than read this post?
+Get a hands-on look at how RingCentral works by booking a product tour: